-In 2022, social media is still one of the best ways for people to connect.
-It allows people to stay in touch across continents, time zones, and with friends who live nearby.
+In 2023, social media is still one of the best ways for people to connect.
+It allows us to stay in touch across continents, time zones, and with friends who live nearby.
 We're connected today in many ways that previous generations couldn't even dream about.

 But with that constant connection comes this question: How much time do people spend on social media each day?
 Is it too much?
-Should we be embracing our increasingly connected lives or trying to limit the amount of screen time?
+Should we embrace our increasingly connected lives or try to limit the amount of screen time?
 The answer to that question is up to each person to make for themselves, but first, they need to know the numbers.

 Whether you like it or not, social media has taken over our lives, and it doesn't seem that this will change any time soon.